widiba03304/widiba03304.github.io/about.md

 # Minjae Kim

-__TL;DR__: a master's student who is interested in deep learning system optimization for mobile devices.
+__TL;DR__: a Ph.D. student who is interested in deep learning system optimization for mobile devices.

-I am a master's student in the department of computer science and engineering at Seoul National University.
-I received my bachelor degree in computer science from POSTECH.
+I am a Ph.D. student in the department of computer science and engineering at Seoul National University.
+I received master's degree in computer science from SNU and my bachelor degree in computer science from POSTECH.

-I am currently in [Software Platform Lab](https://spl.snu.ac.kr) (advised by [Prof. Byung-gon Chun](http://bgchun.github.io/)).
-I worked as an undergraduate research intern at [Computing Systems Lab](https://syslab.postech.ac.kr) (advised by [Prof. Hyojin Sung](https://hsung.postech.ac.kr/)).
+I am currently in [Human-centered Computer Systems Lab](https://hcs.snu.ac.kr) (advised by [Prof. Youngki Lee](https://youngkilee.blogspot.com/)), was in [Software Platform Lab](https://spl.snu.ac.kr) (advised by [Prof. Byung-gon Chun](http://bgchun.github.io/)), and worked as an undergraduate research intern at [Computing Systems Lab](https://syslab.postech.ac.kr) (advised by [Prof. Hyojin Sung](https://hsung.postech.ac.kr/)).

 Now, I am interested in accelerating computation heavy systems with software optimization for heterogeneous mobile devices.
 Currently, my main focus is on deep learning but I don't limit my interest to it.
 I strongly believe that cross-domain optimization from silicon to human is essential for deep learning (or any other areas) to penetrate our daily lives.